 We reviewed over 40 colleges and universities listed by the Center for Educational Statistics (NCES) College Navigator that offered online PhD in criminal justice and closely related doctoral degree programs.
 We then narrowed our original pool of schools by applying the following criteria: accreditation (school and program), online or hybrid pathways to the completion of a doctoral degree, and school or program rankings from at least one major publication like U.S. News and World Report.
 Once we found our list of programs, we ranked the schools according to raw affordability.

-Below are the results of our top 20 online PhD in criminal justice degree programs for 2020.
+Below are the results of our top 20 online PhD in criminal justice degree programs.

 #20 – California Southern University